IanTeddy/Image-Garally/README.md

 # 🖼 Photo Gallery
+[JavaScript Assignment 2]

-Using the provided HTML, CSS, and JavaScript as a starting point, build a simple image gallery that features a collection of thumbnail images that can be clicked on for a full-sized version.
+Build a simple image gallery that features a collection of thumbnail images that can be clicked on for a full-sized version.
 <br>